 You and your partner don’t have to share every single interest in order to work as a couple.
 You can both do things on your own and have separate hobbies.
 (In fact, that’s a good thing.)
 It is a problem, however, if you’re so different that you literally can’t make plans.

 Your Partner’s Interests Are The Main Priority

 Let’s say you are able to make plans, but the things you do revolve solely around your partner’s interests.
 If that’s the case, “there is a chance that you won't feel like a priority later on in the relationship,” Ashley Gray, LCSW, a licensed clinical social worker, tells Bustle.
 And that’s because it’s a red flag that they only care about themselves.

 To test if it’s a big deal, invite your partner to do something with you that represents your interests.
 Or invite them to hang out with your friend group.
 If they’re down to try new things — even if it’s just because they know it’ll make you happy — your relationship may stand a chance.
 If they refuse or act miserable the entire time?
 Run.
-5 They Blame You When Things Go Wrong

 Were you late for the movie?
 Did you miss the subway?
 Note how your partner acts in these less-than-ideal moments.
 If they shut down, angrily blame you, or get defensive, Gray says it doesn’t bode well for the future.
 Behaviors like these, coined the “four horsemen” by relationship expert Dr. John Gottman, tend to predict the end of a relationship with eerie accuracy.

 “The four horsemen are defensiveness, criticism, stonewalling, and contempt,” Gray says.
 “While all couples engage in these behaviors at times, if they dominate the majority of your time together, they create a disconnect in your relationship.
 The greater the duration of the disconnect, the greater the chances are that you will grow apart and eventually split up.”

 You’re Always Distracted When You’re With Them

 Instead of talking with your new partner, do you find yourself staring off into space, wondering what your friends are up to, or — worst of all — checking your phone?
 If so, it’s OK to admit that you may not be a good match, certified counselor and dating coach Jonathan Bennett tells Bustle.

 It could be a sign that you aren’t connecting, that you don’t feel comfortable, or that you aren’t ready to invest in the relationship.
 If the other person is also on their phone, well, you might as well call things off right now.